sreecharitha07/NASSCOM-SOC/README.md

 ## FLOOR PLANNING

-### Task - 1: To Characyerize the Floor planning files
+### Task - 1: To Characterize the Floor planning files

 **The steps for the floor planning are as follows**: